-Opportunities can be logged either underneath a Division or a Contact.
+Opportunities can be logged either underneath a Company or a Contact.
 We'd usually recommend creating the Opportunity under the Contact, just so you, and anyone else working on this, know exactly who to speak to at the company about this potential sale.
-If you're not sure who the key contact will be yet, then create it under the Division for now!
-You can use the Global Search to find your Contact or Division.
+If you're not sure who the key contact will be yet, then create it under the Company for now!
+You can use the Global Search to find your Contact or Company.
 Please Note: If you haven't yet created the new company, click here to find out how to create a new business contact within the CRM.

 Step 2: Create Opportunity

-Click the plus icon in the top right-hand corner of the Contact or Division, and then select 'Opportunity' from the drop-down list.
+Click the plus icon in the top right-hand corner of the Contact or Company, and then select 'Opportunity' from the drop-down list.

 Step 3: Record Info About New Opportunity

 By selecting 'Opportunity' from the quick create menu, a new window will open where you can record information about the new Opportunity.